-There’s no shortage of blowout joints in our fair city, but that doesn’t mean you should entrust your mane to the first stylist with a blowdryer and a spare chair.
-Though you can always book an appointment at any of the new hair salons and spas in NYC, we’re big fans of style-only spots that have totally mastered the art of the round brush.
+There’s no shortage of blow dry bars in our fair city, but that doesn’t mean you should entrust your mane to the first stylist with a blowdryer and a spare chair.
+Though you can always book an appointment at most spas in NYC, we’re big fans of style-only spots that have totally mastered the art of the round brush.
 We’ve compiled a list of the top hairstyling meccas that offer the best blowouts (and the most wallet-friendly prices) in the city.
-So, if you need to be sitting pretty for a special event, get your digits decked out at Gotham’s finest nail salons, your arches on-point at the best brow bars and score the perfect hair day thanks to these top-notch beautifiers.
+So, if you need to be sitting pretty for a special event, get your digits decked out at Gotham’s finest nail salons, your arches on-point at the best brow bars and score the perfect hair day thanks to a top-notch blow dry bar.